-In the month of March, secondary four students at Loyola participate in service activities in the Dominican Republic, Belize, as well as within Montreal communities.
+In the month of March, secondary four students at Loyola participate in immersion activities in the Dominican Republic, Colombia, as well as within Montreal communities.

 For the Montreal Experience, the goal is to create awareness of those with whom we do not often get the chance to spend time, but with whom we share this city.
 By helping out where needed and most importantly interacting with the elderly, the physically or intellectually-challenged, and the less-fortunate around the city, the hope is that students gain an appreciation of who they are, and what they face each day.
 Click here to read what some of the secondary four students thought about their Montreal Experience.